 PCRC investigators are entitled to three free hours of consulting on their PCRC-supported grant applications and/or funded research.

-The DISC currently has three biostatisticians available to consult on PCRC-supported grant applications.
+The DISC currently has two biostatisticians available to consult on PCRC-supported grant applications.
 The team has expertise in methods for handling missing data, correlated data (i.e., data from multiple sites and/or longitudinal data), clinical trial design, sample size estimates, and statistical methods for analyzing large observational data sets.
 Please contact Kathryn Colborn for questions related to statistical consulting.

 The DISC provides consulting for qualitative, mixed-, and multi-methods data analysis.
 Please contact Salimah Meghani for questions related to qualitative consulting.

 The PCRC DISC hosts a de-identified data repository (DiDR) of PCRC-supported and non-PCRC palliative care research study data.
 These data and related study materials can be accessed by requesting approval from the PCRC secondary data analysis committee.
 Please contact us for questions related to the DiDR.

 Qualitative Data Repository (QDR)

 PCRC has partnered with Qualitative Data Repository at the Maxwell School of Citizenship and Public Affairs at Syracuse University to host the first PCRC qualitative data repository in EOLPC.
 This repository is available at: https://data.qdr.syr.edu/dataverse/pcrc

 To share data with the PCRC QDR-EOLPC, follow the button below and fill out the deposit request form to receive a link to submit your qualitative data.